PoissonII/banking/README.md

 Simple banking service that exposes a RESTful API

 ###Requirements
-Create a simple banking service that supports the following requests which are exposed over REST:
+- Create a simple banking service that supports the following requests which are exposed over REST:

     - Create new account
     - Retrieve balance
     - Deposit funds
     - Widthdraw funds

+- There should be no UI, we are just creating the service.
+- Use SoapUI as a means to invoke the REST services and to create mock responses for all requests.
+- Use Maven to build the project and pacakge it as a WAR.
-- Transfer funds to existing account
+- Use JBOSS to host the WAR

 ###Stack
 - Java 8 (7 is OK)